List of Padma Vibhushan award recipients

 The recipients receive a Sanad (certificate) signed by the President and a medal with no monetary grant associated with the award.
 The decoration is a circular-shaped toned bronze medallion 1+3/4 inch in diameter and 1/8 inch thick.
 The centrally placed pattern made of outer lines of a square of 1+3/16 inch side is embossed with a knob embossed within each of the outer angles of the pattern.
 A raised circular space of diameter 1+1/16 inch is placed at the centre of the decoration.
 A centrally located lotus flower is embossed on the obverse side of the medal and the text "Padma" written in Devanagari script is placed above and the text "Vibhushan" is placed below the lotus.
 The Emblem of India is placed in the centre of the reverse side with the national motto, "Satyameva Jayate" (Truth alone triumphs) in Devanagari Script, inscribed on the lower edge.
 The rim, the edges and all embossing on either side is of white gold with the text "Padma Vibhushan" of silver gilt.
 The medal is suspended by a pink riband 1+1/4 inch in width.
 It is ranked fourth in the order of precedence of wearing of medals and decorations.

 The first recipients of the Padma Vibhushan were Satyendra Nath Bose, Nandalal Bose, Zakir Husain, Balasaheb Gangadhar Kher, V. K. Krishna Menon, and Jigme Dorji Wangchuck, who were honoured in 1954.
-As of 2025, the award has been bestowed on 331 individuals, including twenty-eight posthumous and twenty-four non-citizen recipients.
+As of 2025, the award has been bestowed on 343 individuals, including thirty-two posthumous and twenty-five non-citizen recipients.
 Some of the recipients have refused or returned their awards; P. N. Haksar, Vilayat Khan, E. M. S. Namboodiripad, Swami Ranganathananda, and Manikonda Chalapathi Rau refused the award; the family members of Lakshmi Chand Jain (2011) and Sharad Anantrao Joshi (2016) declined their posthumous conferments, and 1986 recipient Baba Amte and 2015 recipient Parkash Singh Badal returned theirs honour in 1991 and 2020 respectively.
-Most recently on 26 January 2023, the award has been bestowed upon six recipients; Balakrishna Doshi, Zakir Hussain, S. M. Krishna, Dilip Mahalanabis, S. R. Srinivasa Varadhan, and Mulayam Singh Yadav.
+The 2025 award was bestowed upon seven recipients – D. Nageshwara Reddy, Jagdish Singh Khehar, Kumudini Lakhia, L. Subramaniam, M. T. Vasudevan Nair (posthumous), Osamu Suzuki (posthumous) and Sharda Sinha (posthumous).